Research output per year

 Member of Institution of Engineering and Technology (MIET).

-Member of the European Games Based Learning Committee
+Committee Member of the European Games Based Learning Conference.

 Supervision: MSc students and final year undergraduates.